bassmanitram/actions-for-nautilus/configurator/help.md

   Globs are simple but limited - on the other hand most needs can be expressed accurately enough using them.

-  Note that GLOB patterns inherently match against the _whole_ path name - so, for example, a path of `/etc/home/jdoe/myfile` would _not_ match the above example.
+  Note that glob patterns inherently match against the _whole_ path name - so, for example, a path of `/etc/home/jdoe/myfile` would _not_ match the above example.

 * Regular expressions allow for far more complex patterns to be expressed.
 It is beyond the